-Unless you’ve spent some time in South America or follow Sam Calagione and Dogfish Head Brewery, you probably haven’t heard of chicha.
-What if I told you an ancient beer is made from chewed up corn, spit and a few spices.
-Would you still make it (or drink it)?
+Unless you’ve spent some time in South America or follow Sam Calagione and Dogfish Head Brewery, you may not have heard of chicha.
+Chicha is an ancient beer traditionally made from chewed-up corn, saliva, and a few spices.

 Similar to Belgian beers, chicha is not a single, homogenized drink – there are variations native to each region and group.
 In fact, other than the use of corn, chicha can be made with different ingredients such as manioc (a woody shrub), wild fruits, cacti, rice and potatoes, among others, native to the particular region it’s brewed.
 Historians have recreated many traditional versions of the drink, while other modern drinkers tweak and experiment with the fermented beverage.

 At the end of the day, it’s entirely up to you what to put in your chicha (and whether or not you want to chew or germinate the maize).
 The drink that follows is simple, light in body that primarily smells and tastes like corn with a slight farmhouse funk.